boxbeam/RedLib/README.md

 	hook smite
 }
 ```
-The `CommandArgumentType` for `Player` is not included by default, but you don't need to define the type yourself.
-Since it's so common, it can be found at `CommandArgumentType.playerType`.
+The `ArgType` for `Player` is not included by default, but you don't need to define the type yourself.
+Since it's so common, it can be found at `ArgType.playerType`.

 Note the `*` at the end of the argument.
 This isn't required, but it means that, in the help screen, the command will be shown as `smite <target>` instead of `smite <player:target>`.
 Anyways, now that we have specified `player` as the argument type and registered it in the command file, so we can now use it in the listener: